 Petroleum storage certificates

-We are the petroleum enforcing authority for Fife and responsible for ensuring those who keep, transport, dispense and sell petrol do not cause risk to the public or environment.
+Fife Council, as the petroleum enforcing authority for Fife are responsible for ensuring those who keep, transport, dispense and sell petrol do not cause risk to the public or environment.

 Under The Petroleum Consolidation Regulations, all licences in place on 1 October 2014 on existing sites remain valid until they reach their expiry date.